 Builds muscle mass: by being able to train harder and longer, creatine helps to support the muscle-building process

-Naked provides a one-ingredient product, namely micronized creatine monohydrate, which makes this supplement a simple, effective, and a high-quality one.
+Naked provides a one-ingredient product, namely micronized, which makes this supplement a simple, effective, and high-quality one.

 It’s a versatile option for all who’re taking other supplements as well; you can easily stack it with BCAAs or protein powders.
 I love the fact that the brand is transparent and straightforward.

-Improved muscle gains: this supplement will show on the scale, but it’s mainly minor water retention and newly developed muscle mass.
+Improved muscle gains: this product will show on the scale, but it’s mainly minor water retention and newly developed muscle mass.
 Combined with regular exercise and a healthy diet, it promotes positive results.

-Improves the fat-burning process: creatine will help you eliminate some of the body-fat while supporting your body to train longer and harder.
+Improves the fat-burning process: creatine will help you eliminate some of the fat while supporting your body to train longer and harder.
 You’ll notice fat melting away and gaining muscle slowly.

-No side-effects: unlike many creatine monohydrate supplements on the market, this product doesn’t cause any side-effects (nausea, stomach cramps), which enables you to lead your lifestyle normally without any interruptions and feeling of discomfort.
+No side effects: unlike many supplements on the market, this product doesn’t cause any side effects (nausea, stomach cramps), which enables you to lead your lifestyle normally without any interruptions and feelings of discomfort.

 For diverse options of creatine types and a few additional ingredients that support an active lifestyle, BPI Creatine gives you a 4g serving scoop with 3.45g creatine (monohydrate, anhydrous, phosphate, AKG, magnesium creatine chelate, and pH buffered creatine alkaline), betaine anhydrous, and Himalayan pink salt.